Melbourne earthquake: Tremor rattles southeast Australia

 Footage on social media showed damage to some buildings, but no injuries were immediately reported.

+A magnitude six #Earthquake has rattled Melbourne and regional Victoria.— News Breakfast (@BreakfastNews) September 21, 2021

+This is the moment when News Breakfast presenters @mjrowland68 and @Tonaaayy_ were rocked by it. pic.twitter.com/Z4gz0sWJve

-It struck at a depth of 10km (6 miles), according to government tracker Geosciences Australia.
+This quake - one of Australia's largest in recent years - struck at a depth of 10km (6 miles), according to government tracker Geosciences Australia.

-Victoria's State Emergency Service said residents across the region had felt the tremor.

 Melbourne, the country's second largest city, is home to about five million people.